Michael Venus

-Michael Venus (born 16 October 1987) is a New Zealander professional tennis player.
+Michael Venus (born 16 October 1987) is a New Zealand professional tennis player.
 He has a career-high doubles ranking of world No. 6, achieved on 29 August 2022.
 Venus won the 2017 French Open men's doubles partnering Ryan Harrison, and followed with a runner-up finish in the 2017 US Open mixed doubles partnering Chan Hao-ching.
 Venus and Harrison qualified for the year-end championships ATP Finals, where they reached the semifinals.

-In 2018 Venus made the men's doubles final at Wimbledon with Raven Klaasen, losing to Mike Bryan and Jack Sock, and was a semifinalist in the mixed doubles there as well with Katarina Srebotnik.
+In 2018, Venus made the men's doubles final at Wimbledon with Raven Klaasen, losing to Mike Bryan and Jack Sock, and was a semifinalist in the mixed doubles there as well with Katarina Srebotnik.
 He and Klaasen qualified for the ATP Finals, but won only one round-robin match.
 They also qualified in 2019, finishing runners-up.
-In the meantime Venus and Chan Hao-ching again finished runners-up in the US Open mixed doubles.
-Venus and John Peers qualified for the 2020 ATP Finals, but lost very close contests in all three of their round-robin matches.
+In the meantime, Venus and Chan Hao-ching again finished runners-up in the US Open mixed doubles.
+Venus and John Peers qualified for the 2020 ATP Finals, but lost close contests in all three of their round-robin matches.

 Venus won a bronze medal in the men's doubles at the 2020 Tokyo Olympics alongside Marcus Daniell.

 Early years

 Venus's family moved to the United States, where he won the Boys’ 18 National Clay Courts in 2006.
 His idols were Andre Agassi and Pete Sampras.
-He vacillated between going to college or turning professional and trying the senior tour, but decided to go for the College Conference.
+He vacillated between attending college and turning professional, and considering the senior tour, but ultimately decided to pursue the College Conference.
 Having represented the U.S. through college, he switched nationalities in June 2010 to the country of his birth, and began playing for the New Zealand Davis Cup team.

+Career

-College years to professional career
+2006–2009: College years and first ITF tournaments

 Venus transferred to Louisiana State University from the University of Texas after his freshman year and sat out the 2006–2007 season, following NCAA guidelines.
-In his first year at LSU, Venus became the first LSU player to win the ITA Men’s All-American Championship at the national tournament in Tulsa, Oklahoma in January 2008.
+In his first year at LSU, Venus became the first LSU player to win the ITA Men's All-American Championship at the national tournament in Tulsa, Oklahoma in January 2008.
 He is one of only two Louisianan college players to finish in the top ten of the Campbell's ITA College Tennis Rankings in both singles and doubles in the same year (No. 7 in singles and No. 4 in doubles, respectively), which he accomplished in his final season in 2008–2009.
 He was a representative of the United States team in the BNP Paribas International University Challenge of Tennis in Poitiers, France in December 2009.

-2007

-Venus finished the season winning the USA F26 Futures in doubles, partnering with Danny Bryan, losing only in the final of Thailand F3 Futures thus peaking at 866 in singles on the ATP world tour.
+Venus finished the 2007 season winning the USA F26 Futures in doubles, partnering with Danny Bryan, losing only in the final of Thailand F3 Futures thus peaking at 866 in singles on the ATP world tour.